awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 1. In the **Deploy API** dialog, choose a stage \(or `[New Stage]` for the API's first deployment\)\.
 Enter a name \(for example, "test", "prod", or "dev"\) in the **Stage name** input field\.
 Optionally, provide a description in **Stage description** and/or **Deployment description**\.
 Then choose **Deploy**\.

-## Associate or Disassociate a VPC Endpoint with a Private REST API<a name="associate-private-api-with-vpc-endpoint"></a>
+## Associate or disassociate a VPC endpoint with a private REST API<a name="associate-private-api-with-vpc-endpoint"></a>

 When you associate a VPC endpoint with your private API, API Gateway generates a new Route 53 ALIAS DNS record\.
 You can use this record to invoke your private APIs just as you do your edge\-optimized or Regional APIs without overriding a `Host` header or passing an `x-apigw-api-id` header\.